jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 with open\-source maintainers and conducting expert analysis to improve the security of open\- source software.
 Empower Users, Customers, and Developers and Partner to Enhance Cybersecurity Empower Users, Customers, and Developers and Partner to Enhance Cybersecurity Cybersecurity Tech Accord principles mapping index on page 124
-Through the Alpha component, we provide tailored funding to critical open\-source projects, including the Eclipse Foundation, the Python Software Foundation, the Rust Foundation, Node.js, jQuery, ISRG, and OpenSSL.
-These engagements often include the appointment of a security champion to drive improvements within the organizations projects and embed security in their culture and processes.
+Through the “Alpha” component, we provide tailored funding to critical open\-source projects, including the Eclipse Foundation, the Python Software Foundation, the Rust Foundation, Node.js, jQuery, ISRG, and OpenSSL.
+These engagements often include the appointment of a security champion to drive improvements within the organization’s projects and embed security in their culture and processes.
-The Omega aspect leverages technology and security experts to scale vulnerability detection across the top 10,000 critical open\-source projects.
+The “Omega” aspect leverages technology and security experts to scale vulnerability detection across the top 10,000 critical open\-source projects.
 We use static analysis tools like CodeQL to